-Until a few years ago I had never heard of the Cinque Terre.
+Until about 15 years ago I had never heard of the Cinque Terre.
 Then one day a colleague of mine showed me an amazing photo of joyful, colourful houses on top of a huge rock rising from the sea.
 None of my friends knew this place, so it took us a long time to find out that the photo had been taken in Manarola, a tiny village by the Ligurian sea.
 Back then I did not think that soon I would know this place so well!

 Manarola is even older than Riomaggiore, it was first mentioned in 1261.
 It is believed to have been founded by the inhabitants of Volastra, a village that existed already in Roman times.
 Volastra is located above Manarola, on top of the hill, and in Roman times travellers used to change horses here.
 The residents of Volastra farmed the surrounding terraces, planted olive, lemon and chestnut trees, as well as vines, then in the 12th century part of the population moved down to the sea and founded the village of Manarola.
 The name has a roman origin: it comes from a name of an altar dedicated to the Mani Gods, "manium arula".
 Other sources say that it derives from the words "magna roea", which means "a big mill wheel".